- Open fire

 One double bedroom.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room with open fire.
 Sun room.

 Electric storage heaters with open fire.
-Electric oven and hob, microwave, fridge, washing machine, TV with Freeview, DVD, CD/radio, selection of books, games and DVDs.
+Electric oven and hob, microwave, fridge, washing machine, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
 Electricity and starter pack for fire inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Roadside parking for 1 car, off road parking available by arrangement with owner.
 Front lawned garden with furniture over quiet village road.
 Sorry, no pets and no smoking.
 Shop 3 miles, pub 5 mins walk.
 Note: Property opens directly onto quiet village road.
 Note: Babes in arms only.

 Note: Property unsuitable for children.